Disability Insurance for Unemployed

 Disability is defined as any physical or mental illness or injury which stops you from performing your customary or regular work.
 Short term disability unemployment insurance can cover you for a few months to a few years while long term disability covers you if something lays you low for some years or everlastingly, although policies normally stop paying you money once you reach retirement age.

 It’s a better idea to be familiar with these disability programs before you need them, so you may take benefit right away.
 For example, disability benefits might begin on the date you file your claim, not on the date your disability started.
 Besides, there might be a waiting period before disability benefits begin, from the date you file your claim.

-Eligibility for Disability Insurance
+Eligibility for Short-Term Disability Insurance